Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Computational methodology

 The accuracy of the MTP was validated by assessing the agreement between MTP predictions and DFT results.
 This agreement was checked only for the structures without interlayer rotation due to high computational costs of DFT-based phonon properties calculations for the twisted structures (the numbers of required calculations are given in the Supplementary Information, Table S2).

 The MTP validation procedure was the following.
-Firstly, the MTP-predicted forces were compared with the values from the testing dataset consisting of 1000 samples, which was generated by performing additional AIMD simulations for 1 ps with a 1 fs time step at a temperature of 500 K. Secondly, the phonon properties important for LTC calculations (phonon band structures, heat capacities and group velocities) obtained from DFT and MTP forces were compared.
+Firstly, the MTP-predicted forces were compared with the values from the testing dataset consisting of 1000 samples, which was generated by performing additional AIMD simulations for 1 ps with a 1 fs time step at a temperature of 1000 K (for the DnAB diamane) and 500 K (for other Moir\'e lattices).
+Secondly, the phonon properties important for LTC calculations (phonon band structures, heat capacities and group velocities) obtained from DFT and MTP forces were compared.
 The calculations of the phonon properties were performed in the harmonic approximation, as implemented in the Phonopy package \cite{Togo2023}.

 After the MTP validation, lattice thermal conductivity calculations were performed for the BNn$\theta$ and Dn$\theta$ structures.
 The first method utilized for obtaining LTC in the present work was based on solving the Boltzmann transport equation in the relaxation time approximation, as implemented in the Phono3py package~\cite{Togo2015_phono3py, Togo2018, Togo2023}.
 The BTE-based method required calculations of the second- and third-order force constants.
 These calculations were performed using the supercell approach ~\cite{Parlinski1997} with the atomic displacements of 0.03 \AA.
 While obtaining the force constants for each structure, interactions between all atoms in the supercell were considered.
 The second-order force constants were used for obtaining the phonon dispersion relations.
 Then, the heat capacities and group velocities of phonons were calculated from the dispersion relations using the formulas (\ref{eq:heat_cap}) and (\ref{eq:gv}), respectively \cite{Togo2015_phonons}.